soccerGB/MSIExperiment/Readme.md

    - Pros:
       - Fits well into DC/OS Mesos’s Docker Containerizer model
       - This approach requires no additional logics added for into the client container image code
-      - Both the client containers and the proxycontainer are in the same subnet (NAT).
+      - Both the ProxyContainer and the MSIServiceContaienr are in the same subnet as all app containers requesting MSI metadata
       - Supported by WindowsServer:1709 and later

    - Cons: